PlanterApp/planter_docs/content/en/docs/600_account/602_migrate-data/index.md

 ---
 title: "How do I restore or migrate my Planter data?"
-description: "Learn how to restore missing data, or migrate your data to a new device
+description: "Learn how to restore missing data, or migrate your data to a new device"
 draft: false
 weight: 602
 url: "account/migrate-restore"